MatthewWid/better-sse/docs/getting-started.md

 ## Push an event with some data

-Now that we have an open session, we can use it to push data to the client.
+Now that we have an open session we can use it to push data to the client.
 Access the session on the `res.sse` property and start dispatching events:

 ```javascript
 app.get(